'A Chicago hero': CFD mourns diver who died during Chicago River search

 Two other members of the dive team suffered minor injuries and were treated and released from the hospital.
 One of those divers was Bucio's partner.

-The CFD resumed the search for Lopez Tuesday morning, but it is now a recovery mission.

 Bucio was a 15-year veteran of the Chicago Fire Department, and spent the last 11 years on the Marine and Dive Operations Unit.
+Prior to CFD, Bucio was a Chicago police officer from 2000-2003, a police spokesman confirmed.

 He was stationed at Engine 13, where members of his team gathered to honor him Tuesday morning, as purple bunting was hung out front.

-Bucio is survived by his wife and two young sons, ages 7 and 9.
+Bucio has two young sons, ages 7 and 9.
 He was one of ten children, two of whom currently serve the city.
 His brother is a Chicago firefighter and his sister is a Chicago police officer.

 Santiago asked the public to keep his family in their prayers.
 Condolences were extended to his family and friends on social media: